christinejiang11/NYC_311_Dash/README.md

 # NYC_311_Dash
-Interactive bokeh dashboard to visualize 311 (non-emergency) call activity in NYC, since the beginning of 2020 onwards.
+Interactive [Bokeh](https://docs.bokeh.org/en/latest/index.html) dashboard to visualize 311 (non-emergency) call activity in NYC, since the beginning of 2020 onwards.
+The dashboard is powered by the [311 Service Requests](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) dataset from NYC Open Data.

 ### Calls by Location:
 View relative call volume by latitude and longitude across the Bronx, Manhattan, Brooklyn, Staten Island, and Queens.
-Filter the number of data points shown and the dates in the visualization.
+Filter the number of data points shown and the dates used in the visualization.
+As users drag the date slider from one point to another, the dashboard animates call movement so that users can see gradual changes over time.
 ![](mapgif.gif)

 ### Calls by Category: